MOJTABAFA/ECG2AF_App/README.md

 - **Docker:**
   Containerize application components using Docker to ensure a consistent environment across development and production.
 This approach simplifies deployment and enables rapid scaling of services.

-2. Distributed Data Processing for Large Datasets Here's a clear, bulletized version in Markdown:

 ----
+*2. Distributed Data Processing for Large Datasets*

 - **Apache Spark and Dask:**
   Apache Spark and Dask are powerful distributed data frameworks capable of handling large-scale data processing.